PrestaShop/ps_fixturescreator/README.md

 ### Install and configure module

-Install the module:
-- use `git clone` to clone this repository inside `modules/` folder
+Install the module by using `git clone` to clone this repository inside `modules/` folder.
-- make sure the folder name is `psfixturescreator` (the folder name and the main PHP module name must match)

 ### Bash steps